dfrnt-labs/terminusdb-docs-static/src/app/docs/documents-explanation/page.md

 ---
 nextjs:
   metadata:
-    title: TerminusCMS Documents Explanation
+    title: TerminusDB Documents Explanation
     description: >-
-      The types of documents available in TerminusDB and TerminusCMS with examples of their definitions and interactions.
+      The types of documents available in TerminusDB and TerminusDB with examples of their definitions and interactions.
     openGraph:
       images: >-